 What is May Day?

 In some parts of the United States, May baskets are made as part of the May Day tradition, a celebration of Spring that can include activities like a maypole dance and crowning a queen of May.
 May baskets are small baskets usually filled with flowers or treats, left anonymously on someone’s doorstep.
-The giver rings the bell and runs away.
+The giver rings the doorbell and runs away.
 We call it the ding and dash!
+It is supposed to be a surprise for the lucky recipient.

 Printable May Day Gift Tags